Home

 Source Notes…

-The horizontal headings and sub heading of the row are called row captions and the space where these rows headings are written is called stub.
+The horizontal headings and sub heading of the row are called row captions and the space where these rows headings are written is called the stub.

-It is the main part of the table which contains the numerical information classified with respect to row and column captions.
+This is the main part of the table which contains the numerical information classified with respect to row and column captions.

-(6) Foot Notes:
+(6) Foot Notes

-General Rules of Tabulation:
+General Rules of Tabulation

 • Suitable approximation may be adopted and figures may be rounded off.